lungarella-raffaele/marc/README.md

 ### TODO

 - [ ] only use prompts or interactive elements if stdin is an interactive terminal (a TTY)
+- [ ] only print escaped characters if the output is not being redirected
 - [ ] if --no-input is passed, don’t prompt or do anything interactive
 - [x] `add` adds a todo
     - [x] should accept a `--tag` flag